 Review and discuss with your supervisor or qualified inspector the methods of preventing fires from starting; rapid detection, control, and extinguishing of fires that occur; and design attributes that ensure that safe plant shutdown is achieved, should a fire occur.

 At your assigned facility, walk down several plant areas to observe various detection and automatic/manual suppression systems.
 Observe the remote and/or alternate shutdown panel(s), as applicable and review Alternate Safe Shutdown Procedures.
-Discuss what areas of the site are most risksignificant from a fire protection viewpoint.
+Discuss what areas of the site are most risk-significant from a fire protection viewpoint.

 At your assigned facility, observe one or more fire brigade drills, if practical.